anaclumos/extracranial/posts/2022-11-23-dynamic-island/en.md

 We can classify animations into two big categories.
 (At least [Apple classifies theirs into these two categories in their platform.](https://developer.apple.com/documentation/swiftui/animation))

 **Parametric Curve**.
 Given a start and an endpoint, place a few control points and interpolate the curve in between using mathematical formulas.
-Depending on the type of interpolation formula, it can be a linear curve, polynomial curve, spline curve, and so on.
-The Bézier curve that many developers often use falls under this category.
+Depending on the type of interpolation formula, it can be a linear curve, polynomial curve, spline curve, etc. The Bézier curve that many developers often use falls under this category.

 **Spring Curve**.
 Based on Newtonian dynamics (Hooke's law, the law that governs a spring's physical motion), we calculate the physical trajectory using stiffness and dampening.
 [Learn More: Maxime Heckel](https://blog.maximeheckel.com/posts/the-physics-behind-spring-animations/)